The Most Common Car Accident Injury

 Not everyone experiences the same symptoms from whiplash, but typically you will experience neck pain and stiffness the day after the accident.
 The pain may increase over the next few days.
 You may experience headaches, shoulder pain, fatigue, dizziness, difficulty concentration, back pain, arm weakness and jaw pain.

 It is important to visit a doctor if you have been in an accident.
-Give us a call to get set up for an appointment, if your vehicle is damaged we can arrange transportation to our office.
+Give us a call to get set up for an appointment at our whiplash clinic in Hazelwood, MO.